 The three Forest Rooms are approximately 35 m2 in size and include ensuite bathrooms.
 The rooms have mesh on the windows to keep insects out.
 The rooms share an Iban-style ruai, or covered verandah.
 Each of the Forest Rooms can comfortably accommodate four people.
 These spacious rooms are ideal for families or couples seeking a higher level of comfort and privacy than was previously offered at Nanga Sumpa Lodge.

-The new Ruai wing offers rooms with shared bathroom facilities.
-The building has five guest rooms, a multi-use space and its own shower and toilet block.
+The lodge also has a multi-use annex (The Ruai) suitable for groups, students, film crews or researchers.
+This building has a multi-use space and its own shower and toilet block.
 The Ruai is linked to the new Forest Rooms and the main lodge building by a wooden walkway.

 A generator supplies electricity from 6.30-10.30 pm to power the main lights and fans.
 Solar powered nightlights illuminate the public areas, walkways and bathrooms.
 Meals are prepared in the lodge and feature rice, noodles, chicken, fish, fresh jungle vegetables and other local delicacies.

-Nanga Sumpa is a jungle lodge located in a relatively remote area of Borneo.
+Nanga Sumpa is a small jungle lodge located in a relatively remote area of Borneo.
 The facilities reflect the remote location and are somewhat basic.
 Many of our guests don’t mind this as the beauty of the area and the Iban people are the real attractions.
 However, we appreciate that the accommodation may not be as luxurious as some travellers require.
-If you are looking for a bit more luxury the Aiman Batang Ai Resort & Retreat offers hotel standard facilities and air-conditioned rooms.

 The following tour programmes include a stay and activities at Nanga Sumpa: